Table of Contents

 - The Loan is Eventually a Debt

-Borrowers should not forget the fact that they are starting the business with debt.
+Borrowers should not forget the fact that they are starting a business with debt.
 Higher rates and larger debts lower the profit percentage.
 Therefore, they must have a clear understanding of their business plan, potential risk, and their ability to pay the debt back.

 - Mixing Between Personal and Business Expenses